What is JumpStart?

 Can I choose my own roommate?

-Of course you can, but you must have your roommate request form returned to us by May 3rd for first session and June 3rd for second session.
-Both people need to send in a roommate request form requesting each other.
+Of course you can, but you must have your roommate request form returned to us by May 2nd for first session and June 2nd for second session.
+Both people need to send in a Roommate Request Form requesting each other.
 Feel free to email or standard mail the form to us at the address below.

 Should I still sign up for Freshman Orientation in June if I participate in JumpStart?

 Students attending the first JumpStart session in June are required to register for two different orientation sessions.
-The first session is May 28, during which students will schedule their summer classes.
-The second session is June 23-24, during which students will schedule their fall classes.
+The first session is May 26, during which students will schedule their summer classes.

 Second session JumpStart participants are encouraged to register for one of the first sessions in June in order to assure they get into the courses they want (in the summer and the fall).
 The JumpStart program begins with the expectation that all participants have attended and successfully completed an orientation session.